seanthecod3r/nft-spot/README.md

 # NftSpot

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.
+This is a website dedicated to everything NFTs.
+My main goal with this project is to practice my Angular skills, and attempt to have extremely performant core web vitals.
+I realize that Angular likely isn't the best framework for this project.
+If I was choosing the best framework for what I was trying to create here, it would likely be next.js, so I would have an easy time with SEO.
+However, as I said, I am trying to increase my Angular knowledge, so I'm not too concerned with having the best version of "NFT Spot" on this run.

 ## Development server